cmu-db/noisepage/src/settings/README.md

 - Although this essentially turned the Settings Manager as a cache layer for the `pg_settings` table, its consistency is easy to maintain (just update the catalog in `set` methods).

 This value map is an external map actually stored in DBMain.
 We also have another internal callback map, which maps a setting to its callback.
-It should be immutable during runtime,
+It should be immutable during runtime.

+### Synchronous Modification Enforcement

+The Settings Manager enforces changes to parameters in a synchronous manner.
+This is easier to debug and more convenient to use when the user expects that the change takes little time to complete.
+If a component wants to make an asynchronous change, it can do an async call to `SetXXX()`.
+Since we accept setter callbacks in `Set` methods, such design makes both sync and async changes available.

 ## Testing Plan